sathomas2/CarND-Unscented-Kalman-Filter-Project/README.md

 </figure>
  <p></p>

-Looking a a chi-squared distribution table, I know that the NIS for 95% of LIDAR measurements, which only has two degrees of freedom Px and Py, should be less than 5.991.
+Looking at a chi-squared distribution table, I know that the NIS for 95% of LIDAR measurements, which only has two degrees of freedom Px and Py, should be less than 5.991.
 For RADAR measurements, which have three degrees of freedom, rho, theta, and rho dot, 95% of RADAR measurements should be less than 7.815.
  <figure>
   <img src="readme_images/chi_square.png"/>
 </figure>